-There are numerous savings options for retirees, from 401(k)s to IRAs, and even HSAs.
-But there are other savings vehicles worth considering.
+There are many savings options for retirees, ranging from 401(k)s to IRAs, and even HSAs.
+But there are other savings vehicles worth considering as well.
 A fixed annuity provides retirees with regular payments.
-But a bank certificate of deposit (CD) or a CD ladder can provide similar benefits.
+But a bank certificate of deposit (CD) or a CD ladder can also provide similar benefits.
 A financial advisor could help you figure out which options make sense for your retirement plan.
 Let’s compare which is a better income source: annuity or CD?

 An annuity is an agreement between the annuity owner and an insurance company.
 You contribute a set amount to the account in exchange for steady payments at a set date in the future.
 During the accumulation phase, the annuity owner will fund the account.
 Then, during the annuitization phase, they will start receiving regular payments.